AddressFinder/addressfinder-woocommerce/DEVELOPMENT.md

 There are two ways to swap out the Woocommerce plugin javascript for your own local javascript.
 The first method only works for Test Server One

+There is also the [Additional Method](#additional-method) that allows you to install a develper version of the plugin to test.

 ## Method One

 1. Visit the test server (https://45.32.247.160/wp-admin, credentials available in 1Password)